alan-turing-institute/mogp-emulator/docs/methods/proc/ProcApproximateUpdateDynamicMeanandVariance.rst

 .. _ProcApproximateUpdateDynamicMeanandVariance:

-Procedure: use simulation to recursively update the dynamic emulator mean and variance in the approximation method
+Procedure: Use simulation to recursively update the dynamic emulator mean and variance in the approximation method
 ==================================================================================================================

 Description and Background